 There’s also lashings of history; sections of the eastern part of Thessaloniki’s city walls survive to this day, as do the ruins of the even more ancient Imperial Roman Palace.

-Airbnb in Thessaloniki
+Self-contained accommodation in Thessaloniki

 There are some fantastic self-catering options in Thessaloniki that are perfect for families and groups looking for a bit of privacy and independence.